Discrete Optimization Methods for Group Model Selection in Compressed Sensing: Algorithms with Exact Projection Oracles

 One approach to overcome the hardness of the \MS~problem is to restrict the structure of the group models considered.
 To this end we follow Baldassarre et al.~\cite{baldassarre2016group} and consider two graphs associated to a group model $\fG$.

 The \emph{intersection graph} of $\fG$, $I(\fG)$, is given by the vertex set $V(I(\fG)) = \fG$, and the edge set

-The \emph{incidence graph} of $\fG$, $B(\fG)$, is given by the vertex set $V(B(\fG)) = E \cup \fG$, and the edge set
+The \emph{incidence graph} of $\fG$, $B(\fG)$, is given by the vertex set $V(B(\fG)) = [N] \cup \fG$, and the edge set

-Note that the incidence graph is bipartite: on one side we have the elements and on the other side the groups of $\fG$.
-There is an edge between an element $e$ and a group $S$ if and only if $e \in S$.
+Note that the incidence graph is bipartite since an edge is always adjacent to an element $e$ and a group $S$.
 See Fig.~\ref{fig:graph-examples} for a simple illustration of the two constructions.

-Baldassarre et al.~\cite{baldassarre2016group} prove that there is a polynomial time algorithm to solve the \MS~Problem in the case that the intersection graph of the instance is an acyclic graph.
+Baldassarre et al.~\cite{baldassarre2016group} prove that there is a polynomial time algorithm to solve the \MS~problem in the case that the intersection graph is an acyclic graph.
 Their algorithm uses dynamic programming on the acyclic structure of the intersection graph.

-We generalize their approach to show that the same problem can be solved in polynomial time if the treewidth of the intersection graph of the instance is bounded.
-As we show below, this implies that the \MS~Problem can be solved in polynomial time if the treewidth of the intersection graph of the instance is bounded.
-We proceed by formally introducing the relevant concepts, treewidth and tree decompositions.
+We generalize this approach and show that the same problem can be solved in polynomial time if the treewidth of the incidence graph is bounded.
+Following Proposition~\ref{prop:I(M)-versus-B(M)} below, this implies that the \MS~Problem can be solved in polynomial time if the treewidth of the intersection graph is bounded.
+We proceed by formally introducing the relevant concepts.